Readless

 Conclusion

-Feedly vs Inoreader in 2026 is not really a brand decision.
-It is a workload decision.
-Feedly usually wins for ease and speed to value.
-Inoreader usually wins for free-plan runway and control depth.
+Feedly vs Inoreader in 2026 is a workload decision, not a brand decision.
+Feedly usually wins for ease and speed to value with its 100-source free plan and $6.99/month Pro tier.
+Inoreader usually wins for free-plan runway and control depth with its 150-subscription cap, 20 newsletter feeds, and 30 rules on the free tier.

-• Choose Feedly Free if you want fast setup and moderate source volume.
+• Choose Feedly Free if you want fast setup and moderate source volume (under 80 sources).

 • Choose Inoreader Free if you need more free-plan capacity and stronger filtering controls.